-How do I use Zapier with my GetResponse account?
+How to use Zapier with my GetResponse account?

 When you connect your GetResponse account to Zapier you can create Zaps–automated workflows–between GetResponse and other applications you use.
 For example, you can have a Zap that sends a message to your Slack channel when you send out a newsletter.
 Here are the triggers and actions you can use to create Zaps and automate your tasks: